Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 If you’re cooking a succulent roast pork, lamb, or chicken on your Weber Q, why not add some potatoes and pumpkin on the side?
 I always do, and it’s a game-changer!

-The savory and smoky flavors from the lamb will seep into the veggies, giving them a delicious and unique taste.
+The lamb’s savoury and smoky flavours will seep into the veggies, giving them a delicious and unique taste.

-But timing is key here.
+But timing is critical here.
 I suggest adding your veggies to the trivet when the meat’s internal temperature reaches around 30°C or 86°F.

-Don’t take too long adding the vegetables as it will let the heat escape, and you don’t want that.
+Don’t take too long to add the vegetables; doing so will let the heat escape, which you don’t want.
 So, quickly put them in and close the lid.

-And one more thing, don’t forget to adjust the roast control setting if needed, depending on the quantity of vegetables you’ve added.
+And one more thing: Remember to adjust the roast control setting if needed, depending on the quantity of vegetables you’ve added.

 How long does it take to cook a Weber Q roast lamb?